-Taiwan president wins by landslide in stinging rebuke to China
+Taiwan president wins landslide victory in stark rebuke to China

 After his brief speech, the glum crowds dispersed, some crying.

-There was no immediate reaction to Tsai’s re-election from China.
+There was no immediate reaction to Tsai’s re-election from China, which cut off a dialogue mechanism when she took office in 2016 and has regularly flown bombers near the island since.

+China believes Tsai wants to push for a Republic of Taiwan, a red line for Beijing.
+Tsai says Taiwan is already an independent country called the Republic of China.

-State news agency Xinhua, in a brief dispatch, noted Han’s loss and Tsai’s victory.
+Chinese state news agency Xinhua noted Han’s loss and Tsai’s victory.
+There was some criticism on China’s Twitter-like Weibo site at China’s Taiwan Affairs Office’s failure to win over the island.

 Tsai’s win is all the more embarrassing for China because it follows another landslide victory, in November, for pro-democracy candidates in Hong Kong in district council elections after residents turned out in record numbers.